 HYPE model domains are divided into spatially delineated sub-basins.
 A hydrologically corrected gridded topographic database is used to derive the model domain (i.e. all sub-basin areas).
-The procedure is preferably controlled by the geographic location of gauging stations (so called "forced points") and their documented catchment area.
-Before use, especially when using larger global databases, all data used should be quality checked and gauging stations used as forced points during delineation need to be adjusted to the river network of the used topography data.
-The delineation can then be forced to capture the gauging station at the subbasin outlet and then the possibility to calibrate the model against the observations is optimized, see Fig. 1 to Fig. 3.
-How big the adjustments are is dependent on the resolution of the elevation data and the quality of the gauging station metadata.
+The procedure is controlled by the geographic location of gauging stations and their documented catchment area which should have been quality checked before the delineation of the subbasins since the outlet of the developed subbasins should be drawn to fit the position of the gauging stations to get the best simulation conditions and optimize the possibilities to calibrate the model, see Fig. 1 to Fig. 3.
+How big these adjustments are is dependent on the resolution of the elevation data.